Contact: Debbie Edwards

 FOR IMMEDIATE RELEASE

-Tax Resolution Services, Co. is dedicated to providing affordable solutions to businesses and individuals alike who find themselves in trouble with the IRS.
-Their expert team of tax attorneys, CPAs, and Certified Tax Resolution Specialists has a success rate of 90% - second to none in the industry - and an Offer in Compromise Settlement Rate of $0.11 on the dollar.
-For more information or to receive a FREE tax relief consultation, visit www.TaxResolution.com or call (818) 774-1813.
+Tax Resolution Services is dedicated to providing affordable solutions to businesses and individuals who find themselves in trouble with the IRS.
+Their team of expert tax attorneys, enrolled agents and CPAs has a success rate of 90% - second to none in the industry - and an Offer in Compromise Settlement Rate of $0.13 on the dollar.
+For more information or to receive a FREE tax relief consultation, visit www.taxresolution.com or call 866-IRS-PROBLEMS.